Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Middlegame

 \section{Middlegame}

-In the endgame, it is shown that the cage is connected, that almost all points of order at least $p^{\frac{1}{2} + \delta}$ connect to the cage in a single move, and that certainly all points of order at least $p^\frac{3}{4}$ connect to the cage in at most two moves.
-In this section we allow arbitrarily many moves, and prove the following: \begin{proposition} Each point of order at least $p^\epsilon$ which is not a double fixed-point (i.e. a fixed point of $V_i$ and $V_j$ for $i\neq j$) connects to the cage (for $p$ sufficiently large depending on $\epsilon$). \end{proposition} \begin{remark} There are at most 12 double fixed points by Proposition \ref{DoubleFixedPoints}. \end{remark} \begin{proof} The key to our argument is the following result of Corvaja and Zannier (\cite{CorvajaZannier}, Corollary 2): \begin{proposition} Let $X\subset \mathbb{G}_m^2$ be an absolutely irreducible plane curve of Euler characteristic $\chi$, not the translate of a subtorus.
+In the endgame, it is shown that the cage is connected, that almost all points of order at least $p^{\frac{1}{2} + \delta}$ connect to the cage in a single move, and that \textit{all} points of order at least $p^\frac{3}{4}$ connect to the cage in at most two moves.
+In this section we allow arbitrarily many moves, and prove the following: \begin{proposition} Each point of order at least $p^\epsilon$ in $\mathcal{S}^*_{A, B, C, D}(p)$ which is not a double fixed point (i.e. a fixed point of both $V_i$ and $V_j$ for $i\neq j$) connects to the cage (for $p$ sufficiently large depending on $\epsilon$). \end{proposition} \begin{remark}[Counting double fixed points] In the nondegenerate case, there are at most 12 double fixed points: Propositions \ref{DoubleFixedPoints} and \ref{Parabolics} establish that there are at most four points fixed by both $V_3$ and $V_2,$ and the same holds by symmetry for bounding the number of points fixed by $V_3$ and $V_1$ or by $V_2$ and $V_1$. \end{remark}

+The key to our argument is the following result of Corvaja and Zannier (\cite{CorvajaZannier}, Corollary 2): \begin{proposition} Let $X\subset \mathbb{G}_m^2$ be a geometrically irreducible plane curve of Euler characteristic $\chi$, not the translate of a subtorus.
 Suppose it is defined by an equation $f(x, y) = 0$ of bidegree $(d_1, d_2)$.
 Then

-\end{proposition} \end{proof} Suppose without loss of generality that $(x, y, z)\in S$ with $x = \chi + \chi^{-1}$ with $\chi$ of order dividing $p-1$ or $p+1$ and at least $p^\epsilon$.
+\end{proposition} \begin{proof} Suppose without loss of generality that $(x, y, z)\in \mathcal{S}_{A, B, C, D}(\mathbb{F}_p)$ with $x = \chi + \chi^{-1}$ with $\chi$ of order dividing $p-1$ or $p+1$ and at least $p^\epsilon$.
 Let $H_1 = \langle\chi^2 \rangle.$ As in the endgame, for $H_2$ a subgroup of $\mathbb{F}_{p^2}^\times$ of order dividing either $p-1$ or $p+1$, let $f_{H_1}(H_2)$ denote the number of solutions to

 with $t\in H_1$ and $s\in H_2$, where

 If we can show that

 then we can show that there is at least one solution to